WestJet Encore: Destinations

 WestJet Encore flies regional routes throughout Canada, primarily to or from Calgary.
 Routes include smaller cities, such as Brandon, Manitoba to Calgary, two cities with an oil industry.
 This new service re-introduced air service to Brandon.
 Other routes are increased frequencies on existing WestJet routes, such as between Calgary and Saskatoon.
 WestJet Encore also services transborder routes to the US, including year round service from Calgary to Seattle, and seasonal service from Calgary to Portland, Edmonton to Seattle, as well as service to Delta Air Lines' hub in Minneapolis from Edmonton, Regina and Saskatoon.
 WestJet Encore flights are numbered as flight 3100 to 3899.

 Fleet

-WestJet Encore operates one type of aircraft, the De Havilland Canada Dash 8-400 NextGen, an updated version of the Dash 8–400 with updated landing gear, redesigned interiors, lighting, and larger overhead cabin storage.
-In turn, the Dash 8-400 is an updated version of the De Havilland Canada Dash 8-400 that has active noise suppression to create a quieter passenger cabin.
+WestJet Encore operates one type of aircraft, the Q400NextGen, an updated version of the Dash 8–400 with updated landing gear, redesigned interiors, lighting, and larger overhead cabin storage.
+In turn, the Dash 8-400 NextGen is an updated version of the De Havilland Canada Dash 8-400 that has active noise suppression to create a quieter passenger cabin.

-To prevent freezing of water lines during overnight stays at airports with cold weather, the airline rendered the water flow to the lavatory basins inoperative in 2013.

-As of 2025, WestJet Encore operates 39 aircraft.
+As of 20 July 2026, WestJet Encore lists 39 aircraft, and has 36 registered with Transport Canada.